jaysixco/configure-ad/README.md

 <h1>Summary</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
-In this tutorial, you are going to play 3 roles:  administrator, agent, user <br>
-In this tutorial, you/we are going to be creating and delegating tickets <br>
+In this tutorial, we are going to create an *Active Directory from scratch.<br>
+<em> *An Active Directory manages and store info about devices, users, and objects within an organization's network </em>

 <h2>Environments and Technologies Used</h2>